Physical Control While Under the Influence

 Physical Control Charges are Same as DUI Charges in WA State

-A Washington State physical control charge is identical in punishment to a Washington State DUI charge.
-This means that if you are convicted of physical control the court must impose mandatory jail time, fines, and an ignition interlock device will be required.
 In addition, a Washington State physical control arrest triggers a Department of Licensing administrative suspension and you should request a hearing within 20 days of your arrest.

 A DUI charge and a physical control charge require the government to prove different elements of the crime.
 In a Washington State DUI case the government must prove you drove a vehicle.
 However, to prove the crime of physical control the government must prove that you were in “actual physical control” of a vehicle.

 The term "actual physical control" is not defined by Washington statute.
-Examples of drivers found to be in "actual physical control" include: a driver sitting in the drivers seat of a parked car with the keys in the ignition; a driver seated in the drivers seat of a vehicle that had run our of gas; a driver seated in the drivers seat of a car in an intersection with the keys on the floor of the vehicle; and a passenger who grabs the stearing wheel of a vehicle for a split second.
+Examples of drivers found to be in "actual physical control" include: a driver sitting in the drivers seat of a parked car with the keys in the ignition; a driver seated in the drivers seat of a vehicle that had run out of gas; a driver seated in the drivers seat of a car in an intersection with the keys on the floor of the vehicle; and a passenger who grabs the stearing wheel of a vehicle for a split second.
 Unfortunately, we have represented many drivers arrested for physical control who believed they were doing the right thing by waiting in their parked car to sober up.

 Safely off the roadway - defense to physical control